 For pitta dosha herbs like fennel, cumin, coriander, turmeric, fresh ginger, and cardamom are all herbs that help regulate that digestive fire without disturbing pitta dosha.

 Pitta doshas’ digestive fire is often strong, but may still form ‘ama’ in the system.
 Because when they make poor food choices or dine when they are stressed or distracted or go for poor food preparation methods; they can create a digestive fire that’s weak and they can create ‘ama’ in their system as well.

-Three easy ways to resolve ‘ama’ – clean food, clean water and daily exercise.
+Three easy ways to resolve ‘ama’ – clean food, clean water, and daily exercise.
 In this case, one must go back to eating easily digestible foods.
 Increasing the water intake will help in cooling down the rasa dhatu.
-Herbs like red clover, Echinacea, burdock when added to water have dual benefit for pitta dosha, they are cooling to the systems and help in clearing the liver.
+Herbs like red clover, Echinacea, and burdock when added to water have dual benefits for pitta dosha, they are cooling to the systems and help in clearing the liver.
 Exercise will allow you to increase dhatu Agni and burn up the ‘ama’.

 Pitta dosha with excessive heat in their lymphatic system must make sure that they take cooling fluids.
 They must avoid heating beverages or acidic beverages like coffee or alcohol.
 These heating substances are responsible for acidity in the body and end up generating more heat rather than less.

 The effort should be made to cool the Rakta dhatu (blood) and the liver.
 Cooling herbs like dandelion, burdock, milk thistle, or aloe Vera can be incorporated into tea.
 Herbs can also be taken in powder form, to help support the liver.
 It’s only when you ignore the basic rules of maintaining good health – proper diet, sleep and exercise that you’d need the aid of these herbs as supplements.